 The tax structure within the City of Albany poses a challenge for attracting and retaining investment and businesses.
 One reason is that approximately 64% of assessed property in the City is tax-exempt, one of the highest proportions among cities within New York State.
 This imbalance places more pressure on the taxable properties to generate the City's real property tax revenues.
 Another challenge is that the City of Albany and its School District use the homestead tax option, authorized by the New York State Real Property Tax Law.
 Under the homestead option, there are two separate real property tax rates, one rate for commercial properties (the non-homestead rate) and one rate for residential properties (the homestead rate).
-Of the 1,545 cities, towns and villages located in NYS, only 48 municipalities use this option.
-In 2021, the City of Albany's tax rate for non-homestead property was 32% higher than the homestead property tax rate.
-According to the Office of the New York State Comptroller's 2014 Fiscal Profile of the City of Albany, "the disparity between the homestead and non-homestead tax rates places pressure on local businesses that could impact local development."
+Of the 1,545 cities, towns and villages located in NYS, only roughly 48 municipalities use this option.
+In 2022, the City of Albany's tax rate for non-homestead property was 33% higher than the homestead property tax rate and the City of Albany School District tax rate for non-homestead property was 36% higher than the homestead property tax rate.
+According to the most recent Office of the New York State Comptroller's Fiscal Profile of the City of Albany, "the disparity between the homestead and non-homestead tax rates places pressure on local businesses that could impact local development."
 This structure places Albany at a competitive disadvantage, vying for a regional market with neighboring municipalities that offer significantly lower real property tax rates.
 Overall, Albany has the second highest commercial property tax rate in the Capital Region, comparable to Schenectady and considerably higher than its neighbors.
 The aim of CAIDA assistance is to mitigate these challenges and level the playing field.